 Porto has become one of the most popular tourist destinations in the world in recent years.
 The city has been awarded several times as the best tourism city in Europe.
 Many tourists visit Porto for a city break or use the location as a base to visit other northern Portuguese cities such as Braga, Guimarães or Coimbra.
 Also popular are day trips to the adjacent wine region or the beaches Espinho or Matosinhos in the area of Porto.

 A few years ago, in the center of Porto, you could still buy fantastic properties for less than 1000 EUR per square meter.
 Prices have been steadily rising but are still much more attractive compared to other European cities.
 Highly recommended is the purchase of an apartment, if you want to move to the city center.
 For renting to tourists, focus on the districts of Cedofeita, Santo Ildefonso, Sé, Miragaia, São Nicolau and Vitória, since visitors are first looking for accommodation in the city center.
-Gaia still offers reasonably priced Porto rates and also has good access to the metro.
-Although there are also beautiful beaches, locals buy more north of the Douro.
+Gaia still offers reasonably priced real estate and also has good access to the metro.
+Although there are also beautiful beaches, locals buy more properties in the north of the Douro.

 We are pleased to advise you.